cfu288/CellNeuro/Notes.md

       * Change in response to signals - electrical and neurotransmitters
       * Glial cells are electrically connected to each other and can be connected ot neurons as well
     * Differences between gilia and neuons:
-      * glial cells electrical potential changes are much smaller
+      * Glial cells electrical potential changes are much smaller
-      * glial cells do not have AP
+      * Glial cells do not have AP
-      * glial cells have smaller cell bodies and are smaller
+      * Glial cells have smaller cell bodies and are smaller

 ## Organization of Neural structure
   * Even single cell organisms have some type of nervous systems.